-- 3. The applicant filed a claim in Form "B" against the respondents interalia contending that he is the purchaser of the flat No. S-3 located on 2nd floor of the building complex known as 'Shree Vastu Residency' at Khorlim, Mapusa along with other individual purchasers of other flats and have registered agreement for construction and sale with the respondents dated 14.09.2015.
-However, due to various defects in the building, incomplete work with regards to the construction of the building and failure in providing the other facilities which the respondents have agreed to comply with in terms of the said agreement, the applicant along with other flat holders had pursued the completion of the pending works with a request to expedite the process of obtaining occupancy certificate for the building. - 4.
-However, the developer completely neglected the request and instead of completing the pending works delayed the said works on flimsy grounds and carried out sub-standard construction work with regards to the said building/flats.
+3. The applicants filed a claim in Form "B" against the respondents inter-alia contending that they are the purchasers of the flat No. T-1 located on 3rd floor of the building complex known as 'Shree Vastu Residency' at Khorlim, Mapusa along with other individual purchasers of other flats and have registered agreement for construction and sale with the respondents dated 09.03.2015 However, due to various defects in the building, incomplete work with regards to the construction of the building and failure in providing the other facilities which the respondents have agreed to comply with in terms of the said agreement, the applicants along with other flat holders have pursued the completion of the pending works with a request to expedite the process of obtaining occupancy certificate for the building.

+- 4. However, the developer completely neglected the request and instead of completing the pending works delayed the said works on flimsy grounds and carried out sub-standard construction work with regards to the said building/flats.
 The Developer failed to install a lift for the said building and obtain regular electricity and water connections.
-The developer was required to deliver the possession of the flat within a period of 06 months from the period of execution of the agreement.
-There is a delay of more than 06 years and till date no legal possession of the flat has been handed over.
-The applicant therefore is entitled for compensation referred in Para-5 of the application.

-5. The respondents filed a reply inter-alia claiming that he is a reputed builder and has undertaken many projects.
-The work of the project was completed well on time and the applicant was given the physical delivery of the flat.
-The delay in completing the project was beyond the control of the respondents as a civil suit bearing RCS No. 70/15 was filed before the Civil Court at Mapusa so also complaint to NGPDA and a stop work order issued by Mapusa Municipality, which fact the applicant was aware of.
+The developer was required to deliver the possession of the flat within a period of 18 months from the period of execution of the agreement.
+There is a delay of more than 05 years and till date, no legal possession of the flat has been handed over.
+The applicants therefore are entitled for compensation referred in Para-5 (a) to (f) of the application. - 5.
+The respondents filed a reply inter-alia claiming that he is a reputed builder and has undertaken many projects.
+The work of the project was completed well on time and the applicants were given physical possession in the year 2018 and the applicants are living in the said flat.
+The delay in completing the project was beyond the control of the respondents as a civil suit bearing RCS No. 70/15 was filed before the Civil Court at Mapusa so also complaint to NGPDA and a stop work order issued by Mapusa Municipality, which fact the applicants were aware of.
 The respondents have already started the work of rectification of defects and have made several applications for renewal of construction license and occupancy certificate without any reply from the Authority.
 The work of the project whatsoever left to rectify will be done shortly.
-The project was completed and received completion certificate from NGPDA.
+The project was completed and received a completion certificate from NGPDA.
 The transformer for the electricity has already been installed.
-The applicant has not paid the balance amount even after taking the possession of the flat and therefore, the applicant is not entitled for any compensation.
+The applicants have not paid the balance amount even after taking the possession of the flat and therefore, the applicants are not entitled for any compensation.

-- 6. The parties have filed the respective affidavit in evidence at exhibit 180/c and exhibit 188/c respectively. - 7.
-Both the parties have filed written arguments at exhibit 390/c and 400/c.
+- 6. The parties have filed the respective affidavits-in-evidence at exhibit 278/c and exhibit 286/c respectively. - 7.
+Both the parties have filed written arguments at exhibit 488/c and 498/c.
 Oral Arguments were also heard. - 8.
-It is matter of record that the respondents have filed an application at exhibit 372/c for production of the documents.
+It is matter of record that the respondents have filed an application at exhibit 454/c for production of the documents.
 The said documents are required for just and proper decision of the case and hence, the application for production of the documents could be safely granted. - 9.
 The point springing for the determination and the findings to the same are as follows:-

-Sr. No. Point for determination Findings (a) Whether the applicant is entitled to receive compensation from the respondents in terms of prayer 5 (a) to 5(f) of the complaint, if so the quantum thereof?
+Sr. Point for determination Findings No.

+(a) Whether the applicants are entitled to receive Partly in the compensation from the respondents in terms of affirmative. prayer 5 (a) to 5(f) of the complaint, if so the quantum thereof?